 - The property was sold as a going concern (more on this below); or

-- They sold the property to you, and elected to use the Margin Scheme themselves.
+- They sold the property to you, and elected to use the margin scheme themselves.

-Once confirmed that you’re eligible for the Margin Scheme, you must also ensure that your potential buyer is willing to participate in the scheme too.
+Once confirmed that you’re eligible for the margin scheme, you must also ensure that your potential buyer is willing to participate in the scheme too.
 This will have a flow-on effect for their business operations, so it's not always a guarantee that every buyer will want to participate in the Scheme.

-Sale of a Going Concern
+Sale of a going concern

+A property is a residential property if it can be occupied, is occupied, or is intended to be occupied as a residence or for residential accommodation, regardless of the length of occupation.
 This is considered a GST-free sale, so you typically should be able to avoid GST when the time comes to sell.
 However, the other side of this is that you’re also limited in your ability to claim GST credits—so keep this in mind.

 You develop a vacant property and build four townhouses on it, and sell them for $650k each.
 Under normal circumstances, the sale of these vacant townhouses would include a GST portion, which would be considered a taxable sale.
 Adding GST to the sale price makes the total sale $715k (650k plus $65k GST).